How to Swing a Driver | Driver Setup

 Video Transcription: RST Driver Setup Adjustments

-A lot of golfers ask whether they should use the same swing for every club in the bag, and the answer is yes, absolutely.
-You don't want to learn 12 different golf swings!
+Many golfers ask whether they should use the same swing for every club in the bag, and the answer is yes, absolutely.
+You do not want to learn 12 different golf swings!

 The driver is an exceptionThe driver is an exception

-There's just one exception, and that's the driver.
-The driver has changed dramatically in its design, especially over the last 10 years.
-In addition, we now have tools like launch monitors that allow us to observe and measure how setting up correctly and using our clubs the way they're designed to be used can get you a lot more distance.
+There is just one exception, and that is the driver.
+The driver has changed dramatically in its design, especially over the last decade.
+Additionally, we now have tools like launch monitors that allow us to observe and measure how setting up correctly and using our clubs as they are designed can deliver significantly more distance.

-Optimizing for the driver will require a few adjustments to your golf swing.
-The reason we recommend using the same swing with every club in the first place is to get a uniform release point so your swing always feels exactly the same.
-The drawback to this is that it doesn't optimize for today's drivers, so you won't be hitting as far as you possibly can in that one situation.
+Optimizing for the driver will require a few targeted adjustments to your golf swing.
+The reason we recommend using the same swing with every club in the first place is to establish a uniform release point so your swing always feels identical.
+The trade-off is that this approach does not fully optimize for today's driver technology, so you will not be maximizing your distance in that one specific situation.

 Is That Necessarily a Bad Thing?

-If you look at the Tour average, the pros tend to hit down about 1.3 degrees.
-They have a negative angle of attack of over a degree, and we all know that if you want to hit the ball as far as you can, you want to catch it slightly on the upswing.
+If you examine the PGA Tour average, the pros tend to hit down about 1.3 degrees.
+They have a negative angle of attack exceeding one degree, and we all know that to hit the ball as far as possible, you want to catch it slightly on the upswing.

-The numbers will vary a bit depending on your swing speed, but typically a few degrees is enough to get you quite a bit more yardage, getting the ball to fly a little farther and achieve a little more distance, overall.
+The exact numbers will vary depending on your swing speed, but typically a few positive degrees is sufficient to generate considerably more yardage — getting the ball to fly farther and achieve greater overall distance.

-So then why do the Tour pros hit down on the ball when they know they could be hitting it farther?
+So why do Tour pros hit down on the ball when they know they could be hitting it farther?

-Their reason is the same as what we've been teaching you; to get the release at the same point every single time, for consistency.
-The pros have enough speed to give up a little distance for the sake of accuracy and consistency.
+Their reasoning is identical to what we teach in RST: to achieve the same release point every single time, for maximum consistency.
+The pros have enough swing speed to sacrifice a small amount of distance in exchange for greater accuracy and consistency.

 Optimizing For Distance

-Of course there are times when you want to hit the ball that little bit farther.
-You need the extra yardage to carry a bunker or a hazard, to land softer and fly a little bit higher, to take advantage of some wind to get to a long par 5, etc.
+Of course, there are situations when you need to hit the ball that extra distance.
+You need additional yardage to carry a bunker or hazard, to achieve a softer landing with a higher ball flight, or to take advantage of wind conditions to reach a long par 5.

 The driver is an exceptionThe driver is an exception

-The yellow ball in the photos shows how you would set up for a normal stock shot.
-You will be hitting down on that yellow ball a little bit - sacrificing some distance for the sake of consistency.
+The yellow ball in the photos shows the standard stock shot ball position.
+You will be hitting slightly down on that yellow ball — sacrificing some distance for the sake of consistency.

-We can move the ball just a hair forward to remove some of that negative angle; with the irons, you may be fiver or six degrees down.
-Moving the ball slightly forward - say half a ball-width for a stock shot - will help some, but it won't make a dramatic difference.
+We can move the ball just a fraction forward to reduce some of that negative angle.
+With irons, you may be five or six degrees down.
+Moving the ball slightly forward — say half a ball-width for a stock shot — will help somewhat, but it will not produce a dramatic difference.

-As you come into impact with that yellow ball, your face should still be squared up.
+As you come into impact with the yellow ball, your club face should still be squared up.

-The white ball is placed about six inches in front of the yellow one.
-This placement will allow you to hit the ball higher using the driver.
+The white ball is placed approximately six inches in front of the yellow one.
+This placement allows you to hit the ball higher with the driver.

 The yellow rod represents the alignment line.
-You can see that if you hit the white ball from your normal stance, by the time the club gets to impact the face will be slightly shut and the ball will go left of your target line.
+You can see that if you hit the white ball from your normal stance, by the time the club reaches impact the face will be slightly shut and the ball will travel left of your target line.

-The club swings on an arc, so by the time it gets to the white ball six inches in front of normal setup position, it's already working back to the left and shutting down.
-The club face is closed.
+The club swings on an arc, so by the time it reaches the white ball six inches ahead of the normal setup position, it is already working back to the left and shutting down.
+The club face is closing.

 A Logical Solution